What is Zero Waste?

 That’s ok!
 There’s plenty of time to figure everything else out.
 Choose where you want to begin today, and the rest will fall into place.
 I’ve created That Minimal Life to be a resource you can turn to time and time again.
 Here’s what you can expect to find:

 – A variety of coaching services are available to you

-– Emails with tips and resources are sent out twice a month, plus you receive a FREE starter guide (PDF download) when you sign up below!
+– “Sustainable Sunday” Emails with tips and resources are sent out once a week, plus you receive a FREE starter guide (PDF download) when you sign up below!